nicholasss/nicholasss/README.md

 In order to reach my goal of being a well-rounded backend software engineer, I do not utilize LLM tools for taking shortcuts.
 If I were to utilize an LLM to write code on my behalf, analyze problems, or interpret an error message, I am only robbing myself of the opportunity to improve my skills.

-For me, the best opporunities are interesting and complex challenges that let you learn from your mistakes.
-Each challenge is a chance to build skills and an enchanced understanding of the problem itself.
+For me, the best opportunities are interesting and complex challenges that let you learn from your mistakes.
+Each challenge is a chance to build skills and an enhanced understanding of the problem itself.

 I take pride in both comprehensively understanding the challenges I face, and creating a satisfying and robust solution.
-And so, when I do use an LLM, it is to futher those goals.
+And so, when I do use an LLM, it is to further those goals.

 ---